Aaron Kelly (singer): American Idol

 Kelly was a participant in The American Idol Experience at Disney's Hollywood Studios at The Walt Disney World Resort in Orlando.
 At the end of the day he was the highest vote recipient in the finale show, which entitled him to receive the dream ticket, which got him to the front of the line for the real American Idol auditions in Orlando in June 2009.
 Kelly is the third contestant from Pennsylvania, and was the youngest contestant to make it through to the Top 12 on American Idol until Thia Megia made the top 12 at 15.

 On May 5, 2010, Kelly was eliminated from American Idol after landing in the bottom two with Michael Lynche.
 Kelly finished fifth place in the competition.
 On the season finale of American Idol on May 26, 2010, Kelly sang "How Deep Is Your Love" with Siobhan Magnus, who were then both joined by the Bee Gees.

 Although he was close to everybody, he was especially good friends with Katie Stevens, Siobhan Magnus, Alex Lambert, Tim Urban, Andrew Garcia, and Lee DeWyze.
 He was also the youngest ever to reach the top 5.

 Performances

 Post-Idol

 After being eliminated, Kelly appeared on The Ellen DeGeneres Show.
 On May 10, 2010 he performed on Late Show with David Letterman, Access Hollywood, and May 11, 2010 on The Wendy Williams Show.
-Kelly says he plans to record a country album and started the American Idols LIVE!
+Kelly says he plans to record a country album and started the American Idols Live!
 Tour 2010 on July 1, 2010.
 Kelly sang "Somebody Like You", "Walking in Memphis" and "Fast Cars and Freedom."
 He also sang in group performances of "The Climb" and "It's My Life".

-On November 18, 2010, Kelly announced that his first single would be titled "I Can't Wait for Christmas" and was released on November 20, 2010.
-He is currently working on his debut album in Nashville.
-On November 19, 2010, it was revealed that Kelly is now signed to Creative Artists Agency which also manages acts such as Carrie Underwood, Faith Hill, Keith Urban and many other big artists.

-In March 2012, he released his first single "Coincidence"for an album which was never released and he formed a country group called Upstate and they are working on their first album and touring.
+Kelly was signed to Creative Artists Agency.